This is not a substitute for legal advice. See here for the site’s reposting policy.

 Benjamin Franklin once wrote, “In this world, nothing can be said to be certain, except death and taxes.”
 With that in mind, farm families concerned about hitting the top federal estate tax exemption or the state estate tax exemption need to begin working on a farm succession and estate plan to limit potential estate taxes down the road.
 Working with a tax advisor early on can help limit your taxes and devise a tax plan to keep the farm in operation for future generations.
 Failure to properly plan can force surviving family members to sell family assets to pay taxes on the inheritance.
 Along with a tax advisor, consider working with additional team members, such as an attorney and financial planner, to begin developing the family’s farm succession plan.

-For those who need to develop estate tax plans, you might want to discuss with your farm succession team members if the increases in the estate tax limits impact your plan.
-Although this change may not affect your succession plan, it might allow you an opportunity to discuss other changes in the farming operation over the past year.
+For those who need to develop estate tax plans, you should discuss with your farm succession team members if the increases in the estate tax limits impact your plan.
+Although this change may not affect your succession plan, it allows you an opportunity to discuss other changes in the farming operation over the past year.